 Uninvolved versus target muscle contraction during contract: relax proprioceptive neuromuscular facilitation stretching

-One article on PainSci cites Azevedo 2011: Quite a Stretch
+One page on PainSci cites Azevedo 2011: Quite a Stretch

 PainSci notes on Azevedo 2011: